Custom Typography

 The plugin looks for local text styles in the file that begin with EightShapes Spec.
 If a text style does not exist, the plugin adds the text style to the local file.
 As specifications are subsequently produced, each text style is applied to relevant frames throughout the output.

-For example, if your design system's primary Font name is IBM Plex Sans, you can update the Font name each text style to that font name.
-Subsequent runs of the plugin that configure the Spec styling to Use local styles or Add local styles will continue to apply these updated text styles to spec outputs.
+Example: If your design system’s primary Font name is IBM Plex Sans, you can update the Font name of each text style to that font name.
+Subsequent runs configured with Spec styling set to Use local styles or Add local styles will continue to apply these updated text styles.

 Can I associate spec output styling with other text styles and color styles or color variables in the local file or a library?